smartqasa/custom-sonos-card/README.md

 showSourceInPlayer: true # default is false.
 Will show the source (if available) in the player section.
 showBrowseMediaInPlayerSection: true # default is false.
 Will show the browse media button in the player section.
 showChannelInPlayer: true # default is false.
 Will show the channel (if available) in the player section.
 This can for instance be the radio station name.
+hidePlaylistInPlayer: true # default is false.
+Will hide the playlist name in the player section.

 # media browser specific
 mediaBrowserItemsPerRow: 1 # default is 4.
 Use this to show items as list.